Palaiologan Dynasty (novel series)

 Palaiologan Dynasty (Παλαιολόγεια Δυναστεία) is the collective name given to a trilogy of historical novels on the Palaiologan dynasty, the last ruling house of the Byzantine Empire, written by Greek author George Leonardos.
-The final book of the series, the author received the Greek State Literature Award in 2008.
+Leonardos received the Greek State Literature Award in 2008 for the final book in the series.
 The trilogy is wrapped up with another novel, Sophia Palaiologina.
-From Byzantium to Russia, which refers to the last descendant of the Palaiologos family, who was married to the Russian ruler Ivan III of Russia.
+From Byzantium to Russia, which refers to a princess of the Palaiologos family, who was married to Ivan III of Russia.

 Michael VIII Palaiologos – The Liberator

-It is a historical novel about a powerful Byzantine figure during a critical time.
-It opens at the beginning of the Palaiologos dynasty.
-It is a fictional biography of Michael VIII Palaiologos.
+It is a fictional biography of Michael VIII Palaiologos, opening at the beginning of the Palaiologos dynasty.

-The story begins with the Fourth Crusade and traces Michael VIII's difficult rise to power, how he installed himself as the guardian for eight-year-old emperor John IV and then ordered him blinded and relegated to a monastery, clearing a path to the imperial throne.
+The story begins with the Fourth Crusade and traces Michael VIII's rise to power, how he installed himself as the regent for eight-year-old emperor John IV, and then ordered him blinded and relegated to a monastery, clearing a path to the imperial throne.
 The novel ends with the Sicilian Vespers, fomented, indirectly yet actively, by Michael VIII.
 Between those events stand the battle of Pelagonia and the re-taking of Constantinople by Michael VIII's general Alexios Strategopoulos.

 The Palaiologoi

-In this second historical saga novel, Leonardos describes the civil wars among the Palaiologians which led to the dissolution of the Byzantine Empire.
+In the second novel, Leonardos describes the civil wars among the Palaiologos which greatly weakened the Byzantine state.